-The course has a practical component, so students will learn new skills using a variety of software throughout the year. as well as learning about hardware and computer-related issues such as Internetbased crime, and the use of personal information.
+The course has a practical component, so students will learn new skills using a variety of software throughout the year, as well as learning about hardware and computer-related issues such as Internet-based crime, and the use of personal information.
 Students develop skills in managing large projects as well as applying the System Development Life Cycle (SDLC) to a range of problems.

-- describing information systems - project management (including the Project Lifecycle) - systems development lifecycle - social, ethical and legal issues of information systems - design, develop and use the tools of an information system - common approaches to working as a team - the effective use of resources in the completion of a project a solid grounding in IT for students intending to pursue a career from the vast range that require efficient and effective use of ICT including commerce, accounting, business studies and education
+- how to describe information systems - project management (including the Project Lifecycle) - · systems development lifecycle - social, ethical and legal issues of information systems - how to design, develop and use the tools of an information system - common approaches to working as a team - the effective use of resources in the completion of a project a solid grounding in ICT for students intending to pursue a career from the vast range that require efficient and effective use of ICT including commerce, accounting, business studies and education